It’s easier than ever to go beyond a sleeping pill prescription.

 “While we just launched Somryst commercially, there have been thousands of patients who have used it in research studies,” says Yuri Maricich, MD, MBA, chief medical officer and head of development at Pear Therapeutics.

 Over about 9 weeks, depending on a patient’s pace, Somryst takes them through short lessons and challenges, including algorithm-driven sleep restriction, to train the brain and body to improve their sleep.
 Progress is measured by using the Insomnia Severity Index.
-The software also tracks self-reports of the time is takes for the patient to fall asleep and nocturnal awakenings.
+The software also tracks self-reports of the time it takes for the patient to fall asleep as well as their nocturnal awakenings.

 “The patient does this fully on their mobile device, so it is not telemedicine.
 All the treatment is fully automated.
 It’s a combination of video images, interactive exercises, text, and there’s also an algorithm that helps make recommendations on the patient’s sleep window as they input their sleep metrics over the course of their treatment,” says Maricich. —Lisa Spear